minvws/nl-covid19-notification-app-community-website/README.md

 * Does not have to be super tidy, a little messyness wil perhaps lower the entry barrier.
 * Friendly and welcoming
 * Simple language
 * Easy to use for a broad range of people, not just the die hards.
-Do not assume that people will know what Github, Slack, etc is.
+Do not assume that people will know what GitHub, Slack, etc is.
 Although the die-hards are probably the biggest audience, we do not want to scare away others :-).

 ## To do

-* Move this to do list to a Github project board
+* Move this to do list to a GitHub project board
 * Translation of content into English
 * Find a project maintainer
 * User test the webpage, make modifications to make sure the website is understandable for a broader audience.